stephencoduor/omnipay-mpesa-2.0/README.md

 ## Install

-Instal the gateway using require.
-Require the `league/omnipay` base package and this gateway.
+Install the gateway using require.
+Require the `omnipay/common: v2.0` base package and this gateway.

 ``` bash
 $ composer require stephencoduor/omnipay-mpesa